Why the First 5 Slides of Your Project Presentation Decide Your Viva Outcome (2026 Guide)

 Image No 1: Cognitive Gate Model: How Early Slides Are Interpreted Across Academic Levels

-The Strategic Mistake Most Students Make
+The Strategic Mistake Most Students Make in the Project PPT for Viva

 Comments